jkeen871/AI_Group_Conversation/readme.md

 ## Project Overview

 The AI Conversation CLI is an interactive command-line application that facilitates conversations with multiple AI personalities using advanced language models.
-It manages complex conversation flows and provides a rich user interface for interacting with AI agents.
+It manages complex conversation flows and provides a rich text user interface for interacting with AI agents.

 ## Project Structure